-Applying the due diligence process outlined in the above, including information provided by NPG's Suppliers, Nordstrom believes that for the reporting period January 1, 2021 to December 31, 2021, NPG products containing Conflict Minerals might have been processed by the smelters and refiners listed in Annex I and sourced from the countries of origin listed in Annex II below.
+Applying the due diligence process outlined in the above, including information provided by NPG's Suppliers, Nordstrom believes that for the reporting period January 1, 2022 to December 31, 2022, NPG products containing Conflict Minerals might have been processed by the smelters and refiners listed in Annex I and sourced from the countries of origin listed in Annex II below.
 However, in some cases, the information provided by Suppliers was provided on a company-wide basis, not on a product-level basis.
 That is, the information was not specific enough to identify the SORs that processed the Conflict Minerals or the countries of origin of those Conflict Minerals that were used in the specific products provided by the Supplier to Nordstrom, but instead included information regarding the SORs that processed Conflict Minerals and the countries of origin of those Conflict Minerals used by the responding Supplier only on a company-wide or general product basis.
-As a result, in those cases, Nordstrom has not been able to reasonably or reliably determine whether the identified SORs have been used to process Conflict Minerals used in the Covered Products actually furnished to Nordstrom.
+As a result, in those cases, Nordstrom has not been able to reasonably or reliably determine whether the identified SORs have been used to process Conflict Minerals used in the Covered Products actually furnished to Nordstrom or whether the identified countries of origin were countries of origin of Conflict Minerals used in the Covered Products actually furnished to Nordstrom.